-The levels of technical difficulty are used for speakers to set expectations for attendees.
+Levels of technical difficulty are used to set expectations for attendees.
 It indicates the anticipated level of experience the attendee should have with the technology before participating in the session, so that they can best understand and appreciate the content.

 Level 1: Introductory.
-These sessions are intended for the most basic, beginner-level audience.
+Sessions are intended for the most basic, beginner-level audience.
 No prerequisites are assumed, and no prior knowledge of the subject matter is expected of the audience for a full understanding of the session content.

 Level 2: Intermediate.
-These sessions are intended for a technical audience who have some knowledge of the subject matter but who need additional information on the technology, architecture, protocol, design, deployment or troubleshooting details.
-There is an assumption of prerequisites or recommended sessions for Intermediate level sessions (which are defined in the session detail and listed in the session abstract).
+Sessions are intended for a technical audience who have some knowledge of the subject matter but who need additional information on the technology, architecture, protocol, design, deployment or troubleshooting details.

 Determining Level by Session ID

 Levels of technical difficulty are indicated by Session ID and Abstract.
 The first number in a sequence for the session ID indicates the level of difficulty.
 For example: